Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 While most musicians' eschewing of synthesizers is to be commended,

-Maybe some kick-ass harmonies could have helped these songs ("River
+Some kick-ass harmonies could have helped these songs ("River

 melodies, but both Scott Trusty and drummer Gary Hodgden continue the